Nutrition that Programs a Lifetime of Health

 The First 1,000 Days

-The first 1,000 days—from conception to age two—are the most critical window in human development. nutrition shapes your child’s brain, body, and future.
+The first 1,000 days—from conception to age two—are the most critical window in human development.
+Nutrition shapes your child’s brain, body, and future.
 It also determines how you recover, rebalance, and prepare for what’s next.

 At Nunona, we create happy and healthy cells—for life.